Best Slack & Microsoft Teams IT Support Platforms in 2026

 1. Console

-Console is built for Slack and Teams from the ground up, not an ITSM tool that added a Slack integration.
-Employees submit IT requests by sending a message, exactly like they'd message a colleague.
+Console is a full AI ITSM, built from the ground up rather than assembled by bolting a Slack integration onto a legacy tool.
+And it's more than a Slack AI agent: employees can reach it across Slack, Microsoft Teams, Google Chat, and email.
+They submit IT requests by sending a message, exactly like they'd message a colleague.
 The AI reads the request, resolves what it can immediately (password resets, access requests, common software questions), and routes what it can't to the right IT agent with full context already attached.
-Agents manage their entire queue inside Slack or Teams, no portal required.
+Agents manage their entire queue from those same channels, no portal required.

 Key features:

-• Employees submit requests via natural language Slack/Teams messages: no forms, no portal
+• Employees submit requests in natural language from Slack, Microsoft Teams, Google Chat, or email: no forms, no portal

 • AI resolves Tier-0 tickets automatically: password resets, software access, basic troubleshooting

-• IT agent queue is a native Slack/Teams interface: agents assign, comment, and close tickets without leaving Slack
+• Native agent queue across Slack, Teams, and Google Chat: agents assign, comment, and close tickets without leaving the channel they work in

 • Automated routing based on request type, urgency, and team availability